Nature’s Treasures Class 6 Question Answer Science Chapter 11

 Fill in the blanks using the most appropriate option-

-(i) A fuel that is commonly used in two wheelers like scooters or bikes is. _____.
+(i) A fuel that is commonly used in two-wheelers like scooters or bikes is _________.

 (a) Kerosene